Taipei for Kids

-On day one of our Taipei two-day itinerary you are going to visit Taipei’s most famous landmark, the Taipei 101, before learning all about Taiwan’s famous street food on a fabulous street food tour.
-In the afternoon you can walk off all that food by visiting some of the famous sights such as the Chiang Kai Shek Memorial before heading out in the evening for the most famous dumplings in the world at the original Din Tai Fung.
+We kicked off our Taipei trip with a visit to one of the most famous Taiwan tourist spots: the Taipei 101, before taking a fabulous Taipei street food tour.
+In the afternoon we walked off all that food by visiting some of the famous Taipei tourist spots, such as the Chiang Kai Shek Memorial.
+We finished the day by sampling the most famous dumplings in the world at the original Din Tai Fung.

 Taipei Street Food Tour